Psychological trauma: Signs and symptoms

 Consequently, intense feelings of anger may frequently surface, sometimes in inappropriate or unexpected situations, as danger may always seem to be present due to re-experiencing past events.
 Upsetting memories such as images, thoughts, or flashbacks may haunt the person, and nightmares may be frequent.
 Insomnia may occur as lurking fears and insecurity keep the person vigilant and on the lookout for danger, both day and night.
 A messy personal financial scene, as well as debt, are common features in trauma-affected people.
-Trauma doesn't only cause changes in one's daily functions, but could also lead to morphological changes.
+Trauma does not only cause changes in one's daily functions, but could also lead to morphological changes.
 Such epigenetic changes can be passed on to the next generation, thus making genetics one of the components of psychological trauma.
-However, some people are born with or later develop protective factors such as genetics that help lower their risk of psychological trauma.
+However, some people are born with or later develop protective factors that help lower their risk of psychological trauma.

-The person may not remember what actually happened, while emotions experienced during the trauma may be re-experienced without the person understanding why (see Repressed Memory).
-This can lead to the traumatic events being constantly experienced as if they were happening in the present, preventing the subject from gaining perspective on the experience.
+Traumatic events are sometimes constantly experienced as if they were happening in the present, preventing the subject from gaining perspective on the experience.
 This can produce a pattern of prolonged periods of acute arousal punctuated by periods of physical and mental exhaustion.
-This can lead to mental health disorders like acute stress and anxiety disorder, traumatic grief, undifferentiated somatoform disorder, conversion disorders, brief psychotic disorder, borderline personality disorder, adjustment disorder, etc. Obsessive- compulsive disorder is another mental health disorder with symptoms similar to that of psychological trauma, such as hyper-vigilance and intrusive thoughts.
-Research has indicated that individuals who have experienced a traumatic event have been known to use symptoms of obsessive- compulsive disorder, such as compulsive checking of safety, as a way to mitigate the symptoms associated with trauma.

 In time, emotional exhaustion may set in, leading to distraction, and clear thinking may be difficult or impossible.
-Emotional detachment, as well as dissociation or "numbing out" can frequently occur.
+Emotional detachment, as well as dissociation (depersonalization or derealization) can frequently occur.
 Dissociating from the painful emotion includes numbing all emotion, and the person may seem emotionally flat, preoccupied, distant, or cold.
-Dissociation includes depersonalisation disorder, dissociative amnesia, dissociative fugue, dissociative identity disorder, etc. Exposure to and re-experiencing trauma can cause neurophysiological changes like slowed myelination, abnormalities in synaptic pruning, shrinking of the hippocampus, cognitive and affective impairment.
+Exposure to and re-experiencing trauma can cause neurophysiological changes like slowed myelination, abnormalities in synaptic pruning, shrinking of the hippocampus, cognitive and affective impairment.
 This is significant in brain scan studies done regarding higher-order function assessment with children and youth who were in vulnerable environments.